 We first assess your application against the eligibility criteria.
 Only eligible applications will proceed to the merit assessment stage.
+If your application is substantially the same as a previous unsuccessful application, we may refuse to accept it for merit assessment.
 We refer your application to the Cooperative Research Centres Advisory Committee, an independent committee of experts that reports to Innovation and Science Australia, an independent statutory board.
 You can find details on the current composition of Innovation and Science Australia and its committees including the Cooperative Research Centres Advisory Committee on industry.gov.au.
 The committee may also seek additional advice from independent technical experts, including Industry Growth Centres.